Rutledge Wood

-In Summer 2014 he started shooting the fifth season of Top Gear.
+In summer 2014, he started shooting the fifth season of Top Gear.
 In May 2015, a new show called Lost in Transmission appeared with him as the host which focuses on him driving around his hometown in Georgia along with a friend of his fixing up old classic cars.

-He is also the host of the Netflix show Floor Is Lava and The American Barbecue Showdown, which launched in June 2020 and September 2020 respectively.
+He is also the host of the Netflix shows Hyperdrive, Floor Is Lava, and The American Barbecue Showdown, which launched in August 2019, June 2020, and September 2020 respectively.

+He is hosting a new NBC competition series Hot Wheels: Ultimate Challenge, which launched in May 2023.

+Wood is a 2002 graduate of the University of Georgia.